Albacusphetical/multi-transpose/README.md

 **Linux:** N/A

 **MacOS:**
-- Some buttons/icons are visually glitched but still function.
+- Some buttons/icons may be visually glitched depending on MacOS version but still function.
-- Monitor window height for transposes is initially squished but can still be resized.
+- Sheet Viewer can't be on top of an application that is in fullscreen mode.

 # Project setup